wolberlab/OpenMMDL/docs/openmmdl_analysis.rst

     interacting_waters = path to the interacting_waters.pkl file
     ligname = name of the ligand in the topology file (same as for analysis unless the ligname in the original was '*' then pls use ligname = 'UNK')

 After editing the variables, you can run the whole notebook and view the interactions in an NGL-widget.

-Example:
+Here is an example of the visualization

 .. figure:: /_static/images/Analysis/visualization.png
     :figwidth: 725px
     :align: center

 (CDK2 receptor with ligand LS3 (PDB: 1KE7))